SWoskowiak/jMeta/README.md

     }
   }
   const jmeta = new JMeta(data)

   console.log(jmeta.paths())     // Outputs: [ 'a', 'a.b.c[0][2].a', 'a.b', 'a.b.c', 'a.b.c[0][0].d' ]
   console.log(jmeta.keys())      // Outputs: [ 'a', 'b', 'c', 'd' ] NOTE: Unique keys
   console.log(jmeta.size)        // Outputs: 5 (NOTE: Accounts for duplicate found keys) console.log(jmeta.duplicates)  // Outputs: [ 'a' ]

   let foo = _.get(data, jmeta.paths()[1]) // 'a.b.c[0][2].a'
   console.log(foo)                        // Outputs: 'duplicate'

   // Access the map object directly console.log(jmeta.map.get('a')) // Outputs: [ { depth: 1, path: 'a' }, { depth: 6, path: 'a.b.c[0][2].a' } ]

+  // You also have the option to get only the "leaves" of the tree.
+This will return all the final paths and not their connecting branches to them. const jmeta = new JMeta(data, { finalPathsOnly: true })

+  console.log(jmeta.paths()) // Outputs [ 'a.b.c[0][0].d', 'a.b.c[0][2].a' ]
 ```

 ## Paths()
 Takes an options object as its only parameter to specify some basic filtering.
 The options object supports the following filters:
 `{ depth: <number>, includes: <string>, key: <string> }`.
 Filtering options can be combined in any way to reduce results accordingly.